TheresLundqvist/Ski-resorts/README.md

 ## Database Design

 I used principles of Object-Oriented Programming throughout this project and Django’s Class-Based Generic Views.
 Django AllAuth was used for the user authentication system.
 In order to create resort to the webiste a custom resort model was required.
 The Comment model allows users to comment on resorts and the resort is a foreign key in the comment model given a comment can only be linked to one resort.
 The contact model is non-relational model as it is only for the users to be able to communicate with the website's owner/admin.
+The rating model allows logged in users to leave a rating and therefore the resort and user fields are foreign keys given that user must be logged in and the rating can only be linked to one resort.

 The diagram below details the database schema.